Humblemonk/DiceMaiden/README.md

 `!dm prefix check` : Checks the bots current prefix

+## Set Bot Request Display

+You can set the bot to display the actual roll executed as part of the bot response with this server-wide option.
+This is off by default.

+`!dm request show` : Show the roll requests in the output.

+`!dm request hide` : Hide the roll requests in the output.

 # Game Systems Specific Rolls
 Warhammer 40k Wrath and Glory example syntaxes: